mbadry1/DeepLearning.ai-Summary/5- Sequence Models/Readme.md

 - Conclusion on word embeddings:
   - If this is your first try, you should try to download a pretrained model that has been made and actually works best.
   - If you have enough data, you can try to implement one of the available algorithms.
+  - Because word embeddings are very computationally expensive to train, most ML practitioners will load a pre-trained set of embeddings.
   - A final note that you can't guarantee that the axis used to represent the features will be well-aligned with what might be easily humanly interpretable axis like gender, and royal, and age.

 ### Applications using Word Embeddings